ibm-messaging/mq-ansible/CONTRIBUTING.md

 ### 5. Create a Pull Request

+Before creating a Pull Request, ensure you have read the [IBM Contributor License Agreement](CLA.md).

-At this point, you are ready to make a pull request to the original repository.
+Then, you are ready to make a pull request to the original repository.
 You should navigate to your forked repository and press the _New pull request_ button.

 You should add a title and a comment to the appropriate fields and then press the _Create pull request_ button.
 The maintainers of the original repository will then review your contribution and decide whether or not to accept your pull request.